macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Force Quit App on MacOS Ventura

 The Activity Monitor is mainly divided into CPU, Memory, Disk, Energy, and Network.
 But our primary goal is to speed up macOS Ventura or any Mac, so click on the CPU tab.
 The CPU tab will show, which processes or software are eating most of the memory.
-There also multiple factors that are used to show memory usage by applications, so check under % CPU, which app is consuming processor of Mac.
+Multiple factors are used to show memory usage by applications, so check under % CPU, which app is consuming the processor of Mac.

 Fix 2: Remove Startup Programs

-Get here – How to Remove Startup programs on macOS Ventura
+Get here – How to Remove Startup Programs on macOS

-1. Go to Apple Logo – Click System Preferences
+Step 1: Go to Apple Logo > Click System Preferences.

-5. Now select the programs that you don’t need during startup and click (-).
+Step 2: Users & Groups > Select User > under Login Items Tab and Select the programs you don’t need during startup and click (-).

 Remove Startup Program from Mac